 At the crossroads of Scandinavia and Eastern Europe, the Baltic state of Latvia has an intriguing culinary scene that's influenced by neighboring countries but also shaped by longtime traditions and native ingredients.
-Expect hearty dumplings and smoked herring to sit alongside bowls of borscht on menus throughout Riga but you'll also find a growing number of contemporary restaurants dishing out exciting meals from top chefs.
-And the city is home to Europe's biggest food market, housed in five former Zeppelin hangars.
-Since Latvian cuisine is one of the top reasons to visit the city in general—here are the top dishes you can't leave Riga without digging into.
+Expect menus in Riga to feature hearty dumplings and smoked herring served alongside bowls of borscht.
+In addition to the traditional foods, you'll also find a growing number of contemporary restaurants.

 Pickles and Sauerkraut

-At Riga's epic Central Market you'll find a whole Zeppelin hangar lined with stalls selling fruit and vegetables and a huge selection of pickles.
-The stallholders let you help yourself to mounds of crunchy sauerkraut and you'll find all sorts of pickles including carrots, tomatoes, garlic, mushrooms, green beans, cauliflower and of course cucumbers flavored with a variety of herbs and spices.
+At Riga's epic Central Market, you'll find the whole airship hangar lined with stalls selling fruit and vegetables and a vast selection of pickles.
+The stallholders let you help yourself to mounds of crunchy sauerkraut and you'll find all sorts of pickled items like carrots, tomatoes, garlic, mushrooms, green beans, cauliflower, and cucumbers flavored with different herbs and spices.
 Sauerkraut is a Latvian staple and features in side dishes, dumplings, and soups.

 Rye Bread Pudding

-A popular way to finish a meal in Latvia is by tucking into maizes zupa (rye bread pudding), a soupy dessert made from sweetened rye bread, apples, cinnamon, raisins, plums, cranberries, and whipped cream.
+A popular way to finish a meal in Latvia is by tucking into a pot of maizes zupa (rye bread pudding), a soupy dessert made from sweetened rye bread, apples, cinnamon, raisins, plums, cranberries, and whipped cream.
 The dark rye bread is dried out in the oven before being boiled which gives the pudding a thick, comforting texture.

 This healthy and hearty national dish is typically served at Christmas as Latvians believe that eating peas brings luck and money, but you'll see them on menus throughout the year as well.
 They're served as a side dish or a bar snack and made from dried peas (similar to chickpeas) cooked with fried onions and fatty smoked bacon.
 Dig into a bowl at one of the city's Lido restaurants, a traditional Latvian chain known for cheap and wholesome, family-friendly dining.

 Dark Rye Bread